Madeira wine: The OG Patriotic Wine

 Deep brown in color with a full, creamy body and very rich flavors, perfect for rich desserts.
 Notes of orange, golden raisin, fig, prune, date, roasted nuts, coffee, burnt sugar, caramel, molasses.

-When Madeira first rose in popularity during the American Revolution, there were two dozen producers making Madeira.
+When Madeira first rose in popularity during the American Revolution, there were two dozen producers making it.

 Today, there are only eight.
 If you’re looking for something unique and authentic to drink this Independence Day, or just want to try something new with a rich history and rich taste, try a Madeira wine!